im-afan/snn-fpga/README.md

 # Spiking Neural Network on FPGA

+## Features & Limitations

+Currently only inference on the pretrained MNIST SNN is supported.
+We are working on a framework to generate HDL for a custom trained model.

 ## Preliminaries

 Make sure Vivado and Vitis are installed and that you can run the `vivado` and `vitis` commands in your terminal.